 Torneros is a female muralist in a field dominated by men.
 She grew up in the Bay Area and was aware of street art, graffiti, and murals from the time she was young.
 Recently she came to the defense of Beau Stanton’s Koreatown RFK Community Schools mural project.
 His mural depicts the face of Ava Gardner with orange-red and blue rays fanned out around her face.
 Koreans and Korean Americans say that these stripes bear a resemblance to the World War II-era imperial Japanese war flag and that the mural should be removed.
 Torneros disagrees.
 “As a Filipino American – because Filipinos went through a similar thing with the Japanese during World War II – it’s definitely something I can relate to in terms of history and my culture.
 But I don’t think this is about that.
 It’s about censorship.”

-Graduating in 2008 from U.C.L.A., Torneros resides and works in Los Angeles.
-Since L.A. has decriminalized street art in 2013, she and others are free to create this vibrant art form in the beautification of the city.
+Graduating in 2008 from U.C.L.A., Torneros resides and works in Oakland, California.
+However, since Los Angeles decriminalized street art in 2013, she and others were free to create this vibrant art form in the beautification of the city.

 Her high power murals are known for their bright colors and the mixing of figurative and abstract imagery in her compositions of hybrid beings.
 Unlike the traditional rendering of flowers in “Bloom,” her murals usually show ethereal motion in a freer style, where she employs splashes, drips, and spray paint’s gauzy effects.